 Deferred tax assets are not recognized when they arise from the initial recognition of an asset or liability in a transaction that is not a business combination and, at the time of transaction, affects neither the accounting income nor taxable income or loss.
 Deferred tax assets are recognized only to the extent that it is probable that the deductible temporary differences associated with investment in subsidiaries and associates will reverse in the foreseeable future and taxable profit will be available against which the temporary differences can be utilized.
 Deferred tax liabilities are not provided on nontaxable temporary differences associated with investments in domestic subsidiaries, associates and interests in joint ventures.
-Deferred tax liabilities are also not provided on taxable temporary differences can be controlled and it is probable that the temporary differences will not reverse in the foreseeable future.
+Deferred tax liabilities are also not provided on taxable temporary differences associated with investment in subsidiaries and associates, where the timing of the reversal of the temporary differences can be controlled and it is probable that the temporary differences will not reverse in the foreseeable future.